Speckl

 A methodology where every behavior traces back to its source — a regulation, a design decision, a conversation.
 The provenance graph is always present, materialized on demand for audits or debugging.

-Minimal implementations for SpeckDL parsing, Z3 verification, and provenance graph generation.
+Minimal reference tools for SpeckDL parsing, Z3 constraint verification, and provenance graph generation.
 The building blocks for tooling, not a production system.

 The standard is the foundation.
 Consulting, SaaS tooling, and compliance APIs will build on it — validated through real-world use before they ship.